mohamedvol1/Magento-Custom-Theme/README.md

 # Magento-Custom-Theme

-this repo contains all the tasks in Magento 2 FE EDU Tasks module (each one in a seprate commit)
+this repo contains all the tasks in Magento 2 FE EDU Tasks module (each one in a separate commit)